Lodging a Caveat in NSW — When It May Be Required

 While the concept is straightforward, the decision to lodge a caveat is not always.

-A caveat should only be lodged where a recognised interest exists.
+A caveat should only be lodged where a recognised legal or equitable interest exists.

-This can arise in various situations, including financial arrangements, family law matters, or circumstances where there is a beneficial or equitable interest in the property.
+This can arise in various situations, including financial arrangements, family law matters, agreements between parties, or circumstances where there is a beneficial or equitable interest in the property that is not yet reflected on title.

 What is often less understood is that lodging a caveat without a proper basis can create complications.